 We proudly offer the bios of our accomplished teachers.

-Zaina Arafat has published short fiction in Granta and the Iowa Review, and her essays and articles have appeared in The Atlantic, Buzzfeed, The Washington Post, The Christian Science Monitor, The New York Times, the Virginia Quarterly Review, and on NPR’s Tell Me More.
+Zaina Arafat has published short fiction in Granta and the Iowa Review, and her essays and articles have appeared in The Atlantic, The Believer, Buzzfeed, The Washington Post, The Christian Science Monitor, The New York Times, the Virginia Quarterly Review, and on NPR’s Tell Me More.
 She has worked for The International Writing Program, Italia 7 Public Television, and The New Yorker magazine.
 She has taught at Project Pen in Jordan, the Borj El Barajneh Refugee Camp in Lebanon, and at the University of Iowa.
 She holds a BA from the University of Virginia, a Master of International Affairs from Columbia University, and an MFA in Nonfiction Writing from the University of Iowa.

 Susan Breen is the author of the novel The Fiction Class (Plume and Headline Review UK), and the Maggie Dove series of mystery books (Random House Alibi).
 She has published short fiction in American Literary Review, Chattahoochee Review, Nebraska Quarterly, North Dakota Quarterly, anderbo, and Ellery Queen Mystery Magazine.
 She holds a BA from the University of Rochester and an MA in Economics from Columbia University.

 Sarah Bruni is the author of the novel The Night Gwen Stacy Died (Houghton Mifflin Harcourt).
 She has taught at Washington University in St. Louis, and volunteered as a writer-in-schools in San Francisco and Montevideo, Uruguay.
 Her translations have appeared in the Buenos Aires Review.
 She holds a BA from the University of Iowa, an MFA in Fiction Writing from Washington University in St. Louis, and an MA in Latin American Studies from Tulane University.